Designers From Each Country In The World Cup Have Made These Dream Ts For Fans

+Picture the scene: "Three Lions '96" on repeat; ice cold pints in the air; tension mounting.
 It’s official, we’ve caught World Cup fever.
 With the knockout stage fast approaching, the tournament is well underway and England are doing (surprisingly) well.
-Even those without an ounce of interest in the beautiful game can’t help getting swept up in all the fun.
+Even those without an ounce of interest in the beautiful game can’t help getting swept up in the joyous atmosphere.

 And fashion’s finest, too, are on board.
 Online retailer YOOX and sports magazine SEPP have collaborated with designers and brands from 14 World Cup countries to create a capsule collection of T-shirts and sweatshirts.
 From Brazil to Senegal via Japan and Germany, the bespoke designs are inspired by each nation’s connection to football.